 Cut to the present, and Mules still maintain the unmistakable femininity and elegance of the past but can be dressed up or down.
 While some design elements are constant throughout (the open-back heel), modern Mules vary by heel height, toe shape, and material.
 Once stiff and uncomfortable, the Mules of today are easy to incorporate into any lifestyle.

-"The Mariella Mule was designed to be a true everyday shoe.
-Named after my sister who is both adventurous and stylish, this shoe is versatile, comfortable and easy to transition from day to evening.
+"The Nisolo Mule was designed to be a true everyday shoe.
+Inspired by my sister who is both adventurous and stylish, this shoe is versatile, comfortable and easy to transition from day to evening.
 It is my go-to slip-on for lunch with friends, or a night of live music under the stars."